sentoz/loggie-docs-en/docs/getting-started/install/kubernetes.md

 At the same time, you can add content in values.yaml according to the cases:

 - nodeSelector or affinity. tolerations according to whether the node has taint.
 Make the Aggregator StatefulSet scheduled only on certain nodes.
 - add port for service to receive data.
-For example, to use Grpc source，default 6066 needs to be specified.
+For example, to use Grpc source, default 6066 needs to be specified.
   ```yaml
   servicePorts:
   - name: grpc